 < Back Helpful Articles

-Living in Hawaii isn’t cheap, which makes purchasing a home in Hawaii a huge financial milestone for many.
-In addition to making your most valuable memories in your dream home, you can also use your home’s equity to reach your next financial goals like renovating your dream kitchen or paying for your keiki’s education.
-Read on for more information about how you can achieve your next financial dreams through a Home Equity Line of Credit (HELOC) or a Cash-Out Refinance.
+Owning a home is a significant accomplishment for many of us in Hawaii.
+In addition to that special place where precious memories are made, you can also use your home’s equity to reach your next milestone in life, like creating your dream kitchen or home renovation, to even paying for your kid’s tuition.
+Read on for more information about how you can use your home’s equity to achieve your financial dreams.

 What is Home Equity?